Lamia-Abdullah/Flutter-Story/README.md

-# Flutter Story  🎬
+# story_flow  🎬

 ## Overview
-The **Flutter Story** allows you to display stories similar to Instagram Stories using Flutter.
+The **story_flow** allows you to display stories similar to Instagram Stories using Flutter.
 It supports images, videos, and GIFs with customizable profile picture size.
 The package also includes a progress indicator for each story and interactive gestures for smooth navigation.